This is What I learned from a 10-day silent Vipassana meditation retreat

 The late S.N Goenka, the man responsible for instituting these retreats, is the main teacher of the meditation technique through audio and video recordings taken from one of his previous retreats.
 Here is a video of one of his evening discourses.
 (It’s funny and insightful)

-10 Day Vipassana Meditation courses are quite popular around the world and there are more than 200 Vipassana meditation centers spread over six continents.
+10-day silent Vipassana meditation courses are quite popular around the world and there are more than 200 Vipassana meditation centers spread over six continents.

 The time table given below is followed in Vipassana meditation courses conducted around the world.